-After about three weeks in their pots, it was finally time to transplant our plants into their raised garden bed.
-The bed we purchased is made out of cedar and is expandable so we can add to it without having to worry about digging the old garden up!
-Not only that, but cedar is known to help keep pests away, so double win!
+The bed is made of cedar and expandable, allowing me to add to it without worrying about digging the old garden up!
+Cedar is also known to help keep pests away, so double-win!

 Do you have a summer garden?
 I’d love to know what you’re growing!